Thomas Ustick Walter

 Shortly after his return to Philadelphia, Walter submitted an elaborate report to the Building Committee, embracing a full account of the “state of the art” college homes of the era.
 He included personal descriptions of many improvements and devices the Europeans were using to upgrade the cleanliness, comfort and convenience of the universities.
 The Building Committee appreciated the report and adopted these improvements, incorporating all of the suggestions Walter included in his report.
 There were some 500 orphan boys, teachers and aides at Girard College at the time, and they appreciated the detailed improvements to their living conditions.

-Walter’s reputation spread very quickly after he was awarded the Girard College contract, and hundreds of requests for proposals came to his office from as far away as China and Venezuela.
+Walter’s reputation spread very quickly, after he was awarded the Girard College contract, and hundreds of requests for proposal (RFP) came to his office from as far East as China and and as far South as Venezuela.

 Walter Family Photo, circa 1843